 Last year’s Fusion 5.0 release introduced native Python support, enabling seamless deployment of models built in popular data science toolkits like TensorFlow and scikit-learn.
 Fusion 5.1 builds on that base and includes a Jupyter notebook integration that gives data scientists the freedom to explore and test models.

 A new Seldon Core service automates deployment and training of machine learning models into Fusion’s containerized architecture, decoupling data science from application release cycles and increasing the velocity of innovation.

 Fusion’s updated metrics and dashboard capabilities are built with open source standards Prometheus and Grafana and give search and DevOps teams fine-grained visibility into system operations.
 Dashboards for Fusion’s index and query pipelines make it easier to identify and resolve issues.
 Metrics can be easily exported into external cloud monitoring tools so DevOps teams can remain within their existing workflows.

 Dashboards for Fusion’s index and query pipelines as well as all Solr metrics make it easier to identify and resolve issues.

 Fusion 5.1 can be deployed in the data center, in the cloud, or in a hybrid environment – anywhere that uses Kubernetes for container orchestration.
 We’ll help get you started quickly in Google Kubernetes Engine (GKE), Azure Kubernetes Service (AKS), Amazon Elastic Kubernetes Service (EKS), and Red Hat OpenShift.
 And if you don’t want to worry about managing Fusion and Kubernetes on your own, we can host it for you as a managed service.

 - Support for streaming data and geo-location

-To learn more about what’s new in Fusion 5.1, read the release notes, register for the upcoming webinar and try Fusion today.
+To learn more about what’s new in Fusion 5.1, read the release notes, watch the webinar, and try Fusion today.